Chevron profit drops on weaker refining margins, storm hit

 Net profit was $1.4 billion, or 72 cents a share, down from $3.6 billion, or $1.93 cents a share, a year earlier.

-Chevron’s cash flow from operations, at $4.2 billion, was more than $1 billion below Wall Street forecasts, according to Refinitiv IBES data.
-Its expenses for debt costs, employee pension and benefits more than doubled to $978 million.
+Chevron’s cash flow from operations, at $4.2 billion, was more than $1 billion below Wall Street estimates, according to Refinitiv IBES data.
+Its expenses for debt costs, employee pensions and benefits more than doubled to $978 million.

+Weaker-than-expected cash generation “left a slightly higher net debt position than expected,” of $38.3 billion, said analyst Biraj Borkhataria at RBC Europe Limited.

+While Chevron boosted its dividend this week, “investors will need to be patient” for share repurchases, Borkhataria said.

-Its weaker earnings contrasted those at BP, Royal Dutch Shell and Total, which posted results that topped year-ago levels.
+The weaker earnings contrasted with those at BP, Royal Dutch Shell and Total, which reported results that topped year-ago levels.
 BP nearly tripled earnings while Total posted a 69% gain.

 Earnings from oil and gas production fell 20% despite price gains as non-U.S. operations suffered from declining volumes, foreign currency impacts and the absence of an asset sales gain.
 The unit benefited from higher oil volumes from the acquisition of Noble Energy in October.